380 South Lamar Street

 Farcus, a Chicago-based artist and teacher, was born and raised in the rural town of Coal City, Illinois.
-He received his Master of Fine Arts from the University of Illinois at Chicago, his Bachelor of Fine Arts from Illinois State University, and Associate Degree from Joliet Junior College.
-He has exhibited his work at numerous venues, including Box 13, Houston, Texas; Vox Populi, Philadelphia, Pennsylvania; the American University Museum; and A+D Gallery, Columbia College, Chicago, Illinois.
-He has lectured on his work at The School of the Art Institute of Chicago and the Performance Studies International 16 conference, among many others.
-From 2012 through 2015 he was also a co-curator, with Allison Yasukawa, for the Baltimore-based residential art...
+They received their Master of Fine Arts from the University of Illinois at Chicago, their Bachelor of Fine Arts from Illinois State University, and Associate Degree from Joliet Junior College.
+They have exhibited their work at numerous venues, including Box 13, Houston, Texas; Vox Populi, Philadelphia, Pennsylvania; the American University Museum; and A+D Gallery, Columbia College, Chicago, Illinois.
+They have lectured on his work at The School of the Art Institute of Chicago and the Performance Studies International 16 conference, among many others.
+From 2012 through 2015 they were also a co-curator, with Allison Yasukawa, for the Baltimore-based residential art...

 Posted on Thursday, November 17, 2016 by MMA